 Do not go for the looks only

 It looks awesome but pressure loss of the combined system should be low enough to fit the air flow rate of the machinery it is supposed to supply.
 How to make sure it will work fine?
 Test it?
-Sure, but what if it needs to be changed because pressure loss is too high?
+Sure, but what if it needs changes because pressure loss is too high?
 Test again after a design change?
 Well, fluid dynamics simulation that reproduces the standardised testing process is a much smarter move.

 When a louvre is tested in real-life, the test piece must comply with the rig’s own features.
 Louvres must have a frame so that the test assembly can be mounted on the rig.
 We did not need such intricacies.
 We could use the whole 1m x 1m standard cross section for the louvre blades if we wanted to.

-Simulated according to BS EN 13030
+Louvre performance simulation according to BS EN 13030